 In 2012, Krauss appeared as a guest vocalist on Johnson’s tribute album to songwriter Hank Cochran.
 Together, the two sang Cochran’s song “Make the World Go Away,” which had been previously recorded by artists such as Eddy Arnold and Donny and Marie Osmond.

 The duo regularly teams up for live performances as well, singing everything from “Go Tell it On the Mountain” to Willie Nelson and Ray Charles’ “Seven Spanish Angels.”
-They joined forces yet again during a recent appearance at the Grand Ole Opry, and the result was spectacular.
+They joined forces yet again during an appearance at the Grand Ole Opry, and the result was spectacular.

 Johnson and Krauss opted to perform a song that’s as classic as it gets when it comes to country music.
 The song was “My Dixie Darling,” which was originally recorded by Lonnie Donegan.
 However, the Carter Family’s version of the song is the one that is most well-known today.